pytorch/torchtune/docs/source/examples/e2e_flow.rst

 Once the config is updated, let's kick off generation!
-We'll use the default settings for sampling with ``top_k=`300`` and a ``temperature=0.8``.
-These parameters control how the probabilities for sampling are computed. ``top_k`` restricts the space of samples to the tokens with the top k probabilities.
+We'll use the default settings for sampling with ``top_k=300`` and a ``temperature=0.8``.
+These parameters control how the probabilities for sampling are computed.
 These are standard settings for Llama2 7B and we recommend inspecting the model with these before playing around with these parameters.